HumanSignal/label-studio/docs/source/guide/scripts.md

 ### Regions

 !!! note
     These are used within `Htx.annotationStore.selected`.
 For example, `.regions` would be specified as `Htx.annotationStore.selected.regions`.
-For an example of this in use, see [Bulk text labeling with regex](script_examples#Bulk-text-labeling-with-regex).
+For an example of this in use, see [Bulk creation and deletion operations with keyboard shortcut](script_examples#Bulk-creation-and-deletion-operations-with-keyboard-shortcut).

 ##### `.areas`